Courtesy of Melisse Aspery

 “We definitely want a lot of people to sign up because it’s more fun when there’s more people,” Aspery said.

 The entry fee for the race is $35 for the collegiate division and $45 for the open division.
-The money raised will fund the triathlon club’s trip to nationals, which is in Arizona this spring.
+The money raised will fund the Triathlon Club’s trip to nationals, which are in Arizona this spring.